 For a drug test to be negative, the body must eliminate THC from the system, as well as metabolic chemicals that have links to THC.
 People with faster metabolisms typically eliminate THC more quickly than those with slower metabolisms.

-The single most important factor is the time from the last exposure to the time of testing.
+However, there is no reliable way to speed up the metabolism and excretion of THC.
+The most important factor is the time from the last exposure to the testing time.

-There is no way to accurately predict the amount of time it will take an individual to metabolize marijuana and eliminate it from their bodies.
-Home tests can help people test themselves for the presence of marijuana in their system.
+There is no way to accurately predict how long it will take an individual to metabolize cannabis and eliminate it from their bodies.
+Home tests can help people test themselves for the presence of cannabis in their system.

-For almost all people, marijuana should disappear or be very low in concentration within 30 days.
-For infrequent users, it may take 10 days or less for marijuana to leave the body.
+For almost all people, cannabis should disappear or be very low in concentration within 30 days.
+For infrequent users, it may take 10 days or fewer for cannabis to leave the body.